Tell Me What You See: Recording

 The Beatles recorded "Tell Me What You See" on 18 February 1965, during the sessions for the soundtrack of their second feature film, Help!
 It was the last song recorded in the day, after Lennon's "You've Got to Hide Your Love Away" and the unsatisfactory attempt of "If You've Got Trouble".
 The session was held in EMI's Studio Two with George Martin producing and Norman Smith and Ken Scott engineering.
-The band achieved a satisfactory basic track in four takes, featuring McCartney playing his Höfner 500/1 bass, Lennon playing rhythm guitar on his Rickenbacker 325, Ringo Starr on drums, and George Harrison playing a güiro.
+The band achieved a satisfactory basic track in four takes, featuring McCartney playing his Höfner 500/1 bass, Lennon playing rhythm guitar on his Fender Stratocaster, Ringo Starr on drums, and George Harrison playing a güiro.

 The band then added several overdubs to take four.
 McCartney and Lennon added vocals – McCartney on lead and Lennon on harmony, with McCartney then doubling his part.
 Starr added claves and maracas, Lennon added tambourine, and McCartney added an electric piano part to the break, played on a Hohner Pianet.
 (Note: The Beatles had used the Pianet for the first time the previous day, on "The Night Before" and "You Like Me Too Much".)
-Martin, Smith, and Scott mixed the track for mono on 20 February and Smith and Malcolm Davies mixed it for stereo on 23 February.
+Martin, Smith and Scott mixed the track for mono on 20 February and Smith and Malcolm Davies mixed it for stereo on 23 February.